sanjosh/csdocs/machine_learning/reinforcement/README.md

 Can we unroll Bellman equation for multiple steps : doesn't help beyond a point - causes instability

-RL complexity : number of states, speed of response (for gaming), length of episodes
+RL complexity : number of states, latency of response (for gaming), length of episodes

 actor critic : combine value and policy

 bellman equation : not just reward but consider value of the state you are going into (recursive formulation)

-Training stability

-Sample efficiency
+Training stability, Sample efficiency

 Multi-agent RL : can be collaborative or competitive